samiux/samiux.github.io/visionfive2_1.md

 ## Step 4 :

-Resize the partition to fit the SD card.
+Resize the partition to fit the larger size SD card.
+It is because the official image is only around 3GB size that is insufficient to install any software.

 ```bash
 df -h